 General Terms & Conditions

-Square Metrics GmbH, Köpenicker Straße 154, 10997 Berlin (hereinafter “Square Metrics”), has developed a technology registered as “Proximity DMP”, which the Client wishes to use to analyze the behavior of the Client’s customers.
+Square Metrics GmbH, Köpenicker Straße 154, 10997 Berlin (hereinafter “Square Metrics”), has developed a mobile tracking solution based on the technology registered as “Proximity DMP”, which can evaluate, pinpoint and analyse the location of your customer or physical items in indoor and outdoor environments.

 For this purpose, the Parties hereby enter into the following Agreement: